Most people spend around $1,0001 on a new mattress with $500-$1,500 being the mid-range2.

 Big Barker dog beds are exclusively made in the USA with no plans to ever change that, a fact of which the company is understandably quite proud.

-Made in the USA includes the foam, the zippers that surround 75% of the bed, and even the water-based latex glue is American Made.
+Made in the USA includes the foam, the zippers that surround 75% of the bed, and even the water-based latex glue is American-made.

 Personally, local production is crucial for me.

-For starters, it’s better for the environment to not ship stuff across the globe.
+For starters, it’s better for the environment not to ship stuff across the globe.

 Secondly, it’s likely to be safer since lots of stuff that’s used in China would not be approved in the US or Europe.

-The CertiPUR4 certification positions it as a superior option in my opinion.
+The CertiPUR4 certification positions it as a superior option, in my opinion.
 Very few dog beds have this as far as I know.
 I’ve linked the technical guidelines below.

 Lastly, I personally just love to support businesses that opt out of producing in Asia.